Suruthiiyyappan/tutorials/lessons/115/README.md

 Error:
 Make sure they exist and your bucket is in the same region as this function.","trace":["Error: Error getting object hello.json from bucket test-rich-buck.
 Make sure they exist and your bucket is in the same region as this function

+## Create Lambda Function Using Terraform
+## Create API Gateway Using Terraform
+## Create Lambda Function with Dependencies & Access to S3 Bucket